 We compute our quarterly taxes under the effective tax rate method based on applying an anticipated annual effective rate to our year-to-date income, except for discrete items.
 Income taxes for discrete items are computed and recorded in the period that the specific transaction occurs.
-For first quarter 2015 and 2014, our overall effective tax rate was different than the federal statutory rate of 35% due primarily to state income taxes, valuation allowances and other permanent differences.
-The first quarter 2015 includes \$5.1 million income tax expense related to increases in our valuation allowances for state net operating loss carryforwards and an income tax benefit of \$2.0 million adjusting our valuation allowance for our deferred tax asset related to future deferred compensation plan distributions of our senior executives.
+For second quarter and the six months ended June 30, 2015 and 2014, our overall effective tax rate was different than the federal statutory rate of 35% due primarily to state income taxes, valuation allowances and other permanent differences.
+The three months ended June 30, 2015 includes \$11.3 million of income tax expense related to increases in our valuation allowances for state net operating loss and credit carryforwards.
+The three months ended June 30, 2015 includes an income tax expense of \$1.1 million and the six months ended June 30, 2015 includes an income tax expense of \$1.1 million and the six months ended June 30, 2015 includes an income tax expense of \$1.1 million and the six months ended June 30, 2015 includes an income tax expense of \$1.1 million and the six months ended June 30, 2015 includes an income tax expense of \$1.1 million and the six months ended June 30, 2015 includes an income tax expense of \$1.1 million and the six months ended June 30, 2015 includes an income tax expense of \$1.1 million and the six months ended June 30, 2015 includes an income tax expense of \$1.1 million and the six months ended June 30, 2015 includes an income tax expense of \$1.1 million and the six months ended June 30, 2015 includes an income tax expense of \$1.1 million and the six months ended June 30, 2015 includes an income tax expense of \$1.1 million and the six months ended June 30, 2015 includes an income tax benefit of \$874,000 adjusting our valuation allowance for our deferred tax asset related to future deferred compensation plan distributions of our senior executives.

-(6) INCOME PER COMMON SHARE
+(6) (LOSS) INCOME PER COMMON SHARE

 Basic income or loss per share attributable to common shareholders is computed as (1) income or loss attributable to common shareholders (2) less income allocable to participating securities (3) divided by weighted average basic shares outstanding.
 Diluted income or loss per share attributable to common stockholders is computed as (1) basic income or loss attributable to common shareholders (2) plus diluted adjustments to income allocable to participating securities (3) divided by weighted average diluted shares outstanding.
-The following tables set forth a reconciliation of income or loss attributable to common shareholders to basic income or loss attributable to common shareholders to diluted income or loss attributable to common shareholders (in thousands except per share amounts):
+The following tables set forth a reconciliation of income or loss attributable to common shareholders to basic income or loss attributable to common shareholders to basic income or loss attributable to common shareholders to diluted income or loss attributable to common shareholders to basic income or loss attributable to common shareholders to diluted income or loss attributable to common shareholders to diluted income or loss attributable to common shareholders (in thousands except per share amounts):